 From the data privacy angle, VPN users should be mindful of VPNs that are located in authoritarian countries like Russia or China, as very little stands between VPN users and government surveillance.
-Even though it’s unlikely that governments will be interested in day to day commercial VPN traffic, it is nonetheless a point of concern.
+Even though it’s unlikely that governments will be interested in day-to-day commercial VPN traffic, it is nonetheless a point of concern.

 However, for most people, VPN use is about data security.
 The physical location of the owner of your VPN may be of less concern here, but the operator’s approach to data security is paramount.
 There is no point using a VPN to escape Wi-Fi snooping only for the VPN operator’s data streams to be laid bare to all and sundry.

-That said, the location of your VPN operator does matter, because the median local approach to data privacy and security may simply not be up to snuff, compared to operators in the United Kingdom, Europe or the US.
+That said, the location of your VPN operator does matter, because the median local approach to data privacy and security may simply not be up to snuff, compared to operators in the United Kingdom, Europe, or the US.

 How to ensure VPN privacy

-A lot of use cases demand the safety that VPNs provide, employees who frequently use public Wi-Fi or who regularly travel around the world, for example.
+A lot of use cases demand the safety that VPNs provide, employees who frequently use public Wi-Fi, or who regularly travel around the world, for example.
 Yet equally important is choosing a VPN provider that you can trust.

 Trust, of course, is difficult to establish and to some extent, it is down to due diligence.
 In other words, do your research and find out who owns your VPN.
 Also, read up on the VPN provider and see if the service has recently been in the news due to data leaks, or whether users are citing concerns.

-It’s also worth looking into VPN functionality a bit more thoroughly – for example, does the VPN have a kill switch that will stop packets from travelling across the public internet when the VPN connection is lost?
+It’s also worth looking into VPN functionality a bit more thoroughly – for example, does the VPN have a kill switch that will stop packets from traveling across the public internet when the VPN connection is lost?
 Indeed, is the VPN solution simple enough so that you can use it on a consistent basis whenever circumstances demand it?

 VPN service with HTL